“I know not how it was—but, with the first glimpse of the building, a sense of insufferable gloom pervaded my spirit”

 She turned to me.
 “Will you help me?”

 How could I refuse Marisol’s request, despite all the obvious danger involved?
-I could not have told Marisol no about much, in my current state of infatuation with her.
+I could not have denied Marisol much of anything—not in my current state of infatuation with her.
 More than that, she was right: It would be wrong to leave Ana as the surgeon and the Aztec sorcerer had left her.

 A concrete plan formed in my mind.
 “I’ll take care of it,” I said, “but I need you to get me some things.”
 I gave her a small list of items, all of which should have been stored somewhere on the estate, in areas that Marisol could enter more easily than me.
 “And I’ll need that spare key to the other guesthouse.”

 Marisol worked quickly.
 She brought the items I requested the very next night: a small container of kerosene—this being a plastic bottle that would allow me to disperse the liquid over a wide area—and a box of matches.

 As she left that night, she gave me her key.
 We had both nearly forgotten that last but all-important item.

 “Are you sure you don’t want me to come with you, Mark?” she asked.

 “No,” I told her for at least the fourth time.
 This was a one-person job; and the extent of the danger it entailed was now fully dawning on me.
 There was nothing to be gained by putting us both at risk.

 “Okay, then.
 Bien.”